 Cerebral palsy is a permanent physical and often cognitive disability in which the brain cannot control parts of the body.
 Cerebral palsy is not a disease.
-It is an injury to the brain that occurs during childbirth or pregnancy.
-It is a non-progressive motor impairment that does not get worse over time.
+It is a static injury to the brain that occurs during childbirth or pregnancy.
+It is a non-progressive motor impairment that does not get better or worse over time.
 (Although some children who are diagnosed with cerebral palsy have seen that diagnosis change before age 5.)

 This injury to the brain that results in cerebral palsy is because of negligent care in the delivery room cerebral palsy gives rise to a large volume of birth injury malpractice lawsuits which can generate very large verdicts and settlements.

 The underlying cause of cerebral palsy is damage to the developing brain of a baby during pregnancy or childbirth.
 This damage to a baby’s developing brain is triggered by a loss of oxygen.
 The loss of oxygen at any time is a grave risk.
 But childbirth compounds that risk.
 Cells in the brain require a constant supply of oxygen and even a temporary interruption can cause permanent cellular damage that can change a child’s life forever.